The Current Reality

 We’re applying new thinking to the unresolved social issues that disproportionately impact women.
 Thomas Edison said, “There’s a way to do this better – find it.”
 Our revolutionary solution goes beyond the historical approach to poverty -- providing basic needs like food and shelter -- and considers the equally debilitating roadblocks of depression, anxiety, trauma, and chronic hopelessness, so that we can effect true and lasting change.

 We provide easily accessible psychotherapy and life coaching for low-income women.
-Our business model provides infrastructure and support services for a team of clinicians who agree to treat clients in our facility who meet our eligibility requirements (women age 16-55 on Medi-Cal or Medicare ) — at no cost to the clinicians.
+Our business model provides infrastructure and support services for a team of clinicians who agree to treat clients in our facility who meet our eligibility requirements (women age 16-55 on Medi-Cal, Medicare or HealthPAC ) — at no cost to the clinicians.
 The clinicians perform their own billing.

 We have also removed the evidenced-based barriers that keep this population from seeking and remaining in treatment: